17 Day Mongolia Winter Expedition

 It’s the lull between Christmas and New Year, so you could spend it sitting around munching on dry leftover turkey at home… OR you could spend it delving deep into the daily lives of the nomads who live in one of the most remote areas of the world.
 We know which option you’d prefer!

-Home tonight is a ger camp with a new host, Esee and his family.
+Home tonight is a ger camp with your host Esee and his family.
 Here, you’ll spend a few days participating in the daily activities of life in a traditional Mongolian village, gaining the opportunity to deepen your appreciation of a lifestyle that’s been part of Mongolia’s story for centuries.

 But first, you need to get there, hitting the road for the 9-hour journey.
 Lucky for you, you’re not driving, so all there is to do is sit back, relax, and enjoy watching the seemingly never-ending snow-dusted landscapes from your window.
 It’s a tough gig, but hey, somebody’s gotta do it!